Web Analytics Made Easy - Statcounter

 Looking for landscaping with palm trees ideas?
 We're with you on that!
 Always having our eyes open for wonderful designs.

 Where we live there are some constraints on what we do.
-For instance we aren't allowed any Phoenix or Washingtonia varieties.
+For instance our HOA won't allow any Phoenix or Washingtonia varieties.
 Most are low water species, so I don't get it?!

 Here at Mission: Palm Trees